-Annual Security Report Summary 2018
+Annual Security Report 2021

-Blessing Rieman College of Nursing & Health Sciences Campus Safety
+Blessing Rieman College of Nursing & Health Sciences

+Campus Safety

-It is the responsibility of Blessing Rieman College of Nursing & Health Sciences (the College) to provide a safe and secure environment for our students, employees and campus visitors (College Community).
-This report was prepared by the Student Services Officer in order for the members of the College Community to be well informed regarding campus crime statistics, crime reporting procedures and crime prevention.
+It is the responsibility of Blessing Rieman College of Nursing & Health Sciences (the College) to take the actions necessary to provide a safe and secure environment for our students, employees and campus visitors (College Community).
+This report was prepared by the Student/Alumni Services Officer, in order for the members of the College Community to be well informed regarding campus crime statistics, crime reporting procedures and crime prevention.